 - Trials need to be accounted as profitable

 So we will be faced with Inevitable, unexpected, and multiple kinds of trials.
 How should we respond?
-Count it joy, says Paul.
+Count it joy, says James.
 In other words, account trials as profitable; see them as worth it.
 This is no easy command.

 We will reconsider this command in future parts, but I must clarify that James is not telling us to find pleasure in trial and pain.
 Nor is he aiming at some vague surface level happiness.
 If you read correctly, James is asking us to do some counting, some accounting or consideration.
 James is asking us to think twice and view trials from the right perspective.
 I prefer to say that God, through James, is telling us to do our spiritual accounts properly.
 In other words, when we inevitably and unexpectedly fall into various trials, we should see these trials as worth it, we should see them as profitable by doing our accounts correctly.